Spirit (Depeche Mode album): Background and composition

-Depeche Mode does not only tackle political subject matter on Spirit.
-The track "Poison Heart" is written like a breakup song, but Gahan explained that it is about the inability to relate to other people.
+Some of the album's tracks are non-political.
+"Poison Heart" was written like a breakup song, but Gahan explained that it is about the inability to relate to other people.
 Gore wrote the track "Eternal" for his younger daughter and, despite its dark tone and dramatic composition, Gore believes that "it's my way of romance.
 I think that when you put a child into this era, you have to take the worst into account".

 Gahan revealed that Gore had many instrumentals left over from his solo album MG (2015).
 One of those instrumentals was later developed into the track "You Move".
 "You Move" was also the first time Gore and Gahan wrote a song together that had made it onto an album (excluding deluxe editions).
 Some of the tracks ended up with a very cinematic composition such as "Cover Me".
 According to an interview with keyboard programmer Matrixxman, working on "Cover Me" was initially difficult, but Gahan inspired everyone to get very creative on that track.
-In the same interview, Matrixxman confirmed that there were several tracks that didn't make it onto the album but they never made it past the demo stage.
-It was also his first time working with modular synthesizers.
-Compared to 2013's Delta Machine, Spirit is in many ways more electronic-oriented compared to the blues-inspired sound on the previous album, but the track "Poorman" still sees the band explore their blues influences.